-Any disputes between retailers or consumers and distributors concerning the implementation of a distributor's responsibilities under this Code shall be settled according to the dispute mechanism specified by the Board in a distributor's licence.
-Disputes concerning the settlement amount billed or owed by a distributor to a retailer do not relieve either party from their obligations to make payment in full at the time payment is due.
+Any disputes between retailers, embedded retail generators or consumers and distributors concerning the implementation of a distributor's responsibilities under this Code shall be settled according to the dispute mechanism specified by the Board in a distributor's licence.
+Disputes concerning the settlement amount billed or owed by a distributor to a retailer or an embedded retail generator do not relieve either party from their obligations to make payment in full at the time payment is due.
 Any deviations between the amount paid at the time due and the amount determined through the dispute resolution process shall be subject to payment of interest.
 The interest rate shall equal the prime rate charged by the distributor's bank.